chi-initiative/kora-documentation/docs/forms/field_value_presets.md

 The availability of field value presets is characterized in the following ways:

-* project presets will be available for the project for which the field value preset was created.
+* Project presets will be available for the project for which the field value preset was created.

-* shared presets will be available across multiple projects.
+* Shared presets will be available across multiple projects.

-* stock presets are field value presets provided by us, that can be used and edited by administrators in any kora installation.
+* Stock presets are field value presets provided by us, that can be used and edited by administrators in any kora installation.
 The following stock presets are always originally available:

   * **URL_URI**: this [regex](https://en.wikipedia.org/wiki/Regular_expression) provides a pattern that helps with the entering of URLs.